 How can you get Chlamydia trachomatis?

-You get chlamydia by having unprotected vaginal, anal, and oral sex with someone who has the infection.
+You get a chlamydia infection by having unprotected vaginal, anal, and oral sex with someone who has the infection.
 Since Chlamydia trachomatis is spread through vaginal fluid and semen, it’s also possible to get chlamydia by sharing sex toys with someone who has the infection.

 Does Chlamydia trachomatis go away?